 - Buckets help you recycle water.
 They are a perfect size for hand washing (until the water is dirty enough to pour into your cistern ready for flushing the toilet), and also for washing dishes.

-- Having extra buckets allows you to put only a small amount of your stored water into one bucket for using when washing hands.
+- Buckets help you save water for small washing jobs.
+Having extra buckets allows you to put only a small amount of your stored water into one bucket for using when washing hands.
 (You don't need water up to your elbows when washing your hands.
 Use a small amount and replace it with fresh water regularly.)
 Same if you need to rinse out your knickers.

 - Buckets can be used as a toilet in an emergency.
 (That's why I suggest buying different color buckets.
 You want to be able to tell the difference between the ones you store drinking water in, and the ones you use for washing etc. A toilet bucket should have its own distinct color - or sign on it.)